Worldwide consulting and coaching for science centres, science museums and non-profit cultural organisations, specialising in the following:

 Professor Persson chaired the Nordic Science Centre Association in 1987-1991, the European Science Centre Network ( ECSITE) in 1997-1998 and the international Association of Science-Technology Centers (ASTC) in 2004-2005.
 He instigated the series of Science Centre World Congresses and chaired the first one in Finland in 1996.
 Professor Persson has held expert positions in the science centre field in China, Estonia, France, Germany, Norway, Sweden and the United Kingdom, and continues to hold some of them.
 He has visited over 500 science centres and museums in all seven continents.
 For more information, see www.peredvinpersson.fi.

-Per-Edvin Persson receíved the ASTC Fellow Award for Outstanding Contribution to the Field in 2007 and the ASPAC President’s Award for his contribution to science centres in the Asia-Pacific region in 2014.
-He was elected Honorary Member of Ecsite in 2013.
+Per-Edvin Persson receíved the ASTC Fellow Award for Outstanding Contribution to the Field in 2007.
+He was elected Honorary Fellow of Ecsite in 2013.
+He received the ASPAC President’s Award for his contribution to science centres in the Asia-Pacific region in 2014 and the NSCF Award of the Nordic Science Centre Association in 2015.

 Per-Edvin Persson did a feasibility study on the possibilities to establish a broad-based museum of science, technology and innovation in the Helsinki Metropolitan Area in 2013.
 To read the summary in English, click on the link below.